 - Because gelatin helps break down proteins and soothes the gut lining, it may prove useful for leaky gut syndrome and the autoimmune disorders that accompany it.

-- Gelatin provides bone-building minerals in easily absorbable ways, preventing bone loss and reducing join pain.3
+- Gelatin provides bone-building minerals in easily absorbable ways, preventing bone loss and reducing join pain.
+(16)

-She says cellulite comes from a lack of connective tissue and if someone has very smooth skin it’s because their skin is high in connective tissue.
-Donna explains that consuming collagen-rich bone broth can reduce cellulite and tighten your skin making you look younger.
+She says cellulite comes from a lack of connective tissue, and if someone has very smooth skin, it’s because the skin is high in connective tissue.
+Gates explains that consuming collagen-rich bone broth can reduce cellulite and tighten your skin, making you look younger — adding it to the long list of bone broth benefits.

 - Necessary for immune system function and wound healing